rodpollet/cpmd2eXYZ/README.md

 > Some machine-learning packages, e.g. [Allegro](https://github.com/mir-group/allegro), support and recommend the use of the extended XYZ format.

 > The present tool will extract the required informations from the CPMD files listed above and generate a trajectory in the extended XYZ format.
+Coordinates will be stored in Å and forces in ev/Å.

 Using the tool
 ----------